blaskovicz/MagicStick/README.md

 ## Run Grunt

-This will compile/test all source files and watch them for changes.
-Additionally it will launch a server via shotgun in development mode.
-All files are reloaded for each request ensuring changes will be picked up on subsequent requests.

 ```sh
 $ grunt
 ```

+`grunt` will compile and test all source files as they change.
+Additionally, it will launch the site via puma in development mode and restarted it upon file changes.

+You can watch the output stream (STDOUT, STDERR) for debug emails, test failures, HTTP requests, etc.

 ## View

-The server should be running at [http://localhost:9393](http://localhost:9393)
+The server should now be running at [http://localhost:9393](http://localhost:9393)

 ## Testing & Deployment